Bryteog/Brain-Tumor-Classification/README.md

 #### Model

 Image preprocessing via flipping, rescaling, normalising, zooming and rotation is applied to the train set only.
-The Resnet50 and efficientnet pretrained model is used for training, the last layer is changed to reflect the number of classes.
+The Resnet50 and Efficientnet pretrained model is used for training, the last layer is changed to reflect the number of classes.
 The model has three versions, the first two versions are trained with the Torch library and uses efficientnet and Resnet50 as their pretrained layers.
 The third uses tensorflow with no pretrained layer.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------